elmerdotdev/ciccc-web-2-lab-2-user-profile/README.md

 ## Tip

 Focus on the getting and displaying the data first before working on the modal.
+Create reusable functions where you can just the ids as parameters.
 Good luck!